alexrdeacon/Data-Analyst-Portfolio/README.md

 # Alexander Deacon Data Analyst Portfolio

 ## About
 Hello, I'm Alexander, but I go by Alex!
 I am a former freelancing video editor and graphic designer who has made the transition over to Data Analytics!
 I have a Bachelor of Arts degree in Media (University at Buffalo), majoring in production with a minor in sociology.
 After moving to a different state (NY to PA) I decided to take time to figure out what I truly wanted to do.
 I have used Excel to analyze data and always enjoyed doing it, but only recently found out you can have a career in it.
 After some soul searching I stumbled upon SQL, signed up for the Google Data Analytics course and never looked back!
 I regularly practice my skills with codewars problems, doing personal analytic projects with Tableau, Microsoft SQL Server Management studio and Excel/Google Sheets.
+You can connect with my at my [LinkedIn](https://www.linkedin.com/in/alexanderrdeacon/)

 This is a repository to showcase my skills in data analytics.